 Unmoving, roses without thorns.
 Or white lilies.
 People have to learn.

-turned up late.
+Inevitably my sister turned up late.
 Punctuality is the politeness of princes,

 That, and inviting all potential godmothers to a Christening.